-Almost every list on the internet declares the Salomon Women’s Hiking Boots to be the best hiking boots for women.
-Every person who has tried these boots on will assure you that these hiking boots are the best ones available in the market.
+Almost every list on the internet declares the Salomon Women’s Hiking Boots to be the best beginner hiking boots.
+I’m sure every person who has tried these boots on will assure you that these hiking boots are the best ones available in the market.
 I used these boots for over five years, and I absolutely love them.

 So what makes these hiking boots so great?